Bike Helmet Law in California

 To do that, the parent has to show the court that they have a proper safety helmet and that the child has completed an approved bicycle safety course.
-According to Sargent Robert Hill of the Los Angeles County Sheriff’s Traffic Safety Operations, the law was enacted to take the financial burden off of the parents while still providing an incentive to get the kids to wear helmets.
+According to Sargent Robert Hill of the Los Angeles County Sheriff’s Traffic Safety Operations, the bike helmet law in California was enacted to take the financial burden off of the parents while still providing an incentive to get the kids to wear helmets.

 Bicycle Safety Course

 The approved safety course will be offered to all minors, and their parents, and can be completed in a few hours on a Saturday.
 One such course is being offered by a joint project of UC Berkeley, SafeTREC and California Walks Cal Walks Funding on a grant provided by the National Highway Traffic Safety Administration (NHTSA).
 This is one of many programs that can be approved by the state to satisfy the new law.